 Q: What Types of Jobs Should I Avoid Applying to?

-A: Typically you'll want to avoid job types that require licenses by the state or on a federal level.
+A: Typically you'll want to avoid job types that require licenses by the state or on a federal level as they aren't usually felony friendly.
 This is because in most (not all) cases, you won't be able to get approval for your license to pursue employment.
 Because of this, the applications you submit aren't worth your time because the governing body of your state won't let you work anyway.

 Q: Will it be Difficult to Get a Job?